 Why You Should Care About Ant Eggs

-By spotting eggs early, homeowners have a better chance of addressing the infestation at its root and avoiding long-term damage or inconvenience.
+By spotting ant eggs early, homeowners have a better chance of addressing the infestation at its root and avoiding long-term damage or inconvenience.

 What Do Ant Eggs Look Like?